Adversarial training approach for local data debiasing: Experimental evaluation

-Unexpectedly, we observe an increase in accuracy for most values of alpha.
-The demographic parity gap also decreases while the equalized odds remains nearly constant ($\eqod_1$, green line on Figure \ref{res:all_scn}).
+Somewhat surprisingly, we observe an increase in accuracy for most values of alpha.
+The demographic parity also decreases while the equalized odds remains nearly constant ($\eqod_1$, green line on Figure \ref{res:all_scn}).
 Table \ref{tab:demo_par_soa} compare the results obtained to other existing work from the state-of-the-art.
 We include the classifier with the highest accuracy (MLP) and the one with the lowest one (SVM).
-From these results, we can observe that our method outperforms the others in terms of accuracy, but the demographic parity is best achieved with the work done in~\cite{zhang2018mitigating} ($\myDI{} = 0.01$), which is not surprising as this method is precisely tailored to reduce this metric.
+From these results, we can observe that our method outperforms the others in terms of accuracy, but that the lowest demographic parity is achieved with the method proposed in~\cite{zhang2018mitigating} ($\myDI{} = 0.01$), which is not surprising as this method is precisely tailored to reduce this metric.

-Even though our method is not specifically constrained to mitigate the demographic parity, we can observe that it significantly enhance it.
-This while partial data debiasing is not the best application scenario for our approach as the original decision still incorporates correlation with the sensitive attribute, it still mitigates its effect to some extent.
+Even though our method is not specifically constrained to mitigate the demographic parity, we can observe that it significantly improve it.
+Thus, while partial data debiasing is not the best application scenario for our approach as the original decision might be correlated with the sensitive attribute, it still mitigates its effect to some extent.

 \paragraph{Scenario 3 : building a fair classifier.} The sanitizer helps to reduce discrimination based on the sensitive attribute, even when using the original data on a classifier trained on the sanitized one.
-As presented in the third row of Figure \ref{res:all_scn}, as we force the system to completely remove the unwarranted correlations, the discrimination observed when classifying the original unperturbed data are reduced.
+As presented in the third row of Figure \ref{res:all_scn}, as we force the system to completely remove the unwarranted correlations, the discrimination observed when classifying the original unperturbed data is reduced.
 On the other hand, the accuracy exhibits here the highest negative slope with respect to all the scenarios investigated.
-We observe a drop of $16\%$ for the best classifier in terms of accuracy on the original set.
-This decrease of accuracy is explained by the difference of correlations between $A$ and $Y$ and between $\bar{A}$ and $\bar{Y}$.
+More precisely, we observe a drop of $16\%$ for the best classifier in terms of accuracy on the original set, which can be explained by the difference of correlations between $A$ and $Y$ and between $\bar{A}$ and $\bar{Y}$.
 As the fair classifiers are trained on the sanitized set ($\bar{A}$ and $\bar{Y}$), the decision boundary obtained is not relevant for $A$ and $Y$.

-This scenario raises the question of the legitimacy of perturbations induced by the sanitization in critical situations.